“There is no foot too small that it cannot leave an imprint on this world.” Author Unknown

 No one expects to lose a pregnancy or a baby.
 But it happens more often than you probably know.
 Perinatal loss (e.g. miscarriage, ectopic and molar pregnancy, stillbirth, and newborn death in the Neonatal Intensive Care Unit [NICU]) is perhaps the most challenging experience that parents will go through in their lifetime.

 Although family and friends can be supportive, sometimes it is helpful to talk with someone you have never met.
 There is no element of judgement with this type of support.
-Central Jersey Family Health Consortium offers grief support and resources through the Pregnancy & Parenting Wellness Program.
-Our experienced staff provides phone and/or text support to grieving parents for up to one year following a perinatal loss.
-We will walk through your early grief journey with you as we listen to you in a compassionate and caring way.
-In addition, resources such as perinatal bereavement support groups and therapists/counselors (if desired) can be provided.
+Central Jersey Family Health Consortium offers grief support resources available to Central New Jersey parents and families.
 Contact the Program Manager at 732-937-5437 ext.
 179 if you have questions or would like to talk with a staff member.

 Support Groups - Download Document Here